 Manjaro Linux

-Manjaro offers a balance between control and ease of use.
+Manjaro strikes a balance between control and ease of use that few distros match.

 Manjaro vs Arch Linux